 (b) Upon deployment, QSEs shall instruct their ERS Resources in ERS-10 and ERS-30 to perform at contracted levels consistent with the criteria described in Section 8.1.3.1.4, Event Performance Criteria for Emergency Response Service Resources, until either ERCOT releases the ERS-10 and ERS-30 deployment or the ERS-10 and ERS-30 Resources have reached their maximum deployment time.

-(c) ERCOT shall notify QSEs of the release of ERS-10 and ERS-30 via an XML message followed by VDI to the QSE Hotline.
-The VDI shall represent the official notice of ERS-10 and ERS-30 release.
+(c) ERCOT shall notify QSEs of the recall of ERS-10 and ERS-30 via an XML message.
+The recall time within the ERCOT XML message shall represent the official notice of ERS-10 and ERS-30 recall.

 (d) Upon release, an ERS Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release.